AUGUST 2016

 To listen to singing, is to sing along internally.
 The neurological process of listening to a song is very similar to that of actually singing.
 The same areas of the brain are stimulated and connected; emotional centres, motor and memory areas.
 Also, a series of dopamine shots are released affecting our pleasure centres.
 Both singing and listening, are some of the most neurologically active and stimulating activities we can do.

-The listener is a dweller, or loiterer in the song.
+The listener is a loiterer in the song.

-The listener automatically tags it with emotional meaning, based on melodic and vocal cues.
+The listener tags the with emotional meaning, based on melodic and vocal cues.
 In the womb the first information we receive is acoustic and hormonal.
 We hear sounds through the womb wall, and our mothers’ hormones (effectors of human emotion) seep into our bloodstream.
-In this way, the listener’s ability to connect voice and emotion is instinctive, and done without conscious thought, an intuition.
+In this way, the listener’s ability to connect voice and emotion is instinctive, and done without conscious thought.
+We are our mothers music?

 Listening to a song, and feeling its affects, recognises the body as porous.
 There is an invasive quality to song.
-The song can find its way into the body, like an infection.
-This nature of music transforms the listener into a body that is permeable and absorbent, opposed to sealed.
+The song finds its way into the body.
+Music reveals our bodies into permeable and absorbent, opposed to sealed.

 LINK: